hdbeukel/james/README.md

    Moreover, the core module contains implementations of components for subset selection, as well as some specific subset sampling algorithms.

- - [James Extensions Module][2]: this module extends the core with components for advanced subset selection, as well as other types of problems (e.g. permutation problems).
+ - [James Extensions Module][2]: this module extends the core with components for advanced subset selection as well as other types of problems (e.g. permutation problems).

 Status
 ======